yhru/yhru/README.md

 - 🔭 I’m currently working as a back-end developer with Ruby on Rails
 - 📕 4th year Software Engineering student
-- 🌱 Currently working on The Odin Project
+- 🌱 Currently working on a Typing website